AlizayAyesha/Html-CSS-cat-painting/README.md

 ## Contributing

-We welcome contributions from everyone!
+I welcome contributions from everyone!
 Here's how you can get involved:

 ### Issues